DigitalCommons@Molloy

 Self-Archiving & Preservation: Make sure your work will continue to be discoverable, accessible, and citable at a stable URL for years to come.
 Works remain in DigitalCommons@Molloy in perpetuity unless removal is requested by the author/creator.

-Create and Reuse: Make your educational materials, research, or data available for reuse by other scholars.
+Create and Reuse: Interested in Open Educational Resources?
+Make your educational materials, research, or data available for reuse by other scholars and easily identify these works with a creative commons license.

 Import to Expert Gallery Suite: display your work in a visual way on your Molloy Faculty Profile.